Six 'lucky' stores in Bay Area busy with Mega Millions fever

 SAN FRANCISCO (KGO) --You can add one more to the Bay Area's list of Lucky stores for 2018.

-Ernie's Liquor on South White Road in San Jose sold the winning Mega Millions ticket worth 522-million dollars!
+Ernie's Liquor on South White Road in San Jose sold the winning Mega Millions ticket worth $522 million.

 RELATED: Mega Millions & Powerball jackpots: These are the 10 biggest lottery jackpots & their winners